Frequently Asked Multiple Sclerosis Questions

 What do I need to do if I need a wheelchair, wheelchair repairs or wheelchair cushion?
 Back

 Shepherd physicians recommend that patients needing wheelchairs be evaluated in the Shepherd Center Seating Clinic, which is staffed by seating specialists.
 Call the nurse to obtain a referral and prescription from your physician for an evaluation in this clinic.
 Then, schedule an appointment by calling the Seating Clinic at 404-350-7760.
 Learn more here.

-What is the Shepherd Center Day Program?
+What is the Shepherd Center Intensive Therapy Program?
 Back

-The Shepherd Center Day Program is an outpatient rehabilitation program designed to maximize independence through a comprehensive, goal-oriented approach for individuals with MS, spinal cord, acquired brain injuries and/or neuromuscular disease who do not require inpatient supervision.
+The Shepherd Center Intensive Therapy Program is an outpatient rehabilitation program designed to maximize independence through a comprehensive, goal-oriented approach for individuals with MS, spinal cord, acquired brain injuries and/or neuromuscular disease who do not require inpatient supervision.
 Ask your neurologist and/or nurse for more information and/or a referral to the program.
-Initial screening for participation in the day program will be done over the phone by the Day Program case manager.
+Initial screening for participation in the intensive therapy program will be done over the phone by the intensive therapy program case manager.

 What are the admission criteria for Shepherd Center's Day Program?
 Back